-- Your digital course materials are provided by the UC San Diego Bookstore through Canvas and are free for the first two weeks of classes.
+- Your digital course materials (Inclusive Access) are provided by the UC San Diego Bookstore through Canvas and are free for the first two weeks of classes.
 After two weeks, your student account will be charged a special reduced price unless you opt out.
-If you decide to opt out you must complete the process by Saturday, January 16th, 2021 and you will be responsible for sourcing the materials elsewhere. - To opt-out: Click the RedShelf link in Canvas; Click View Course Materials; Scroll down to the grey opt-out button and follow the prompts. - For any questions about billing please contact textbooks@ucsd.edu. - For any questions about using your eBook please reference RedShelf Solve
+If you decide to opt out you must complete the process by January 15th, 2022 and you will be responsible for sourcing the materials elsewhere. - If you have any questions concerning Inclusive Access, please contact the Bookstore at textbooks@ucsd.edu or email help@redshelf.com RedShelf Solve